Ckemplen/ACE_Model_Implementation/README.md

 * Develop the specific functionalities of each cognitive layer (AspirationalLayer, GlobalStrategyLayer, AgentModelLayer, ExecutiveFunctionLayer, CognitiveControlLayer, and TaskProsecutionLayer).
 * For each layer, implement the process_input, execute, and other necessary methods.

-Develop the Capability Classes:
+Develop the built-in Capability Classes:

 * Flesh out the EthicalDecisionMakingCapability class with real decision-making logic.
 * Add more capabilities as required by the different layers, and ensure they adhere to the Capability class structure.

-Develop the Resource Classes:
+Develop the built-in Resource Classes:

 * Develop the CurrencyResource and SemanticMemoryResource classes with their specific functionalities.
 * Add more resources as required by the different layers, and ensure they adhere to the Resource class structure.

+Develop the built-in Product classes:

+* Flesh out the various project initiation product classes with their requirements and formats
+* Add new built in products as part of thinking through new use cases / test cases

 Implement User Interaction Functionality: